-- 1. Select ◀ to adjust the left mirror or ▶ to adjust the right mirror. - 2.
+- mirror or to adjust the right mirror. - 2.
 Move the control in the direction you wish to tilt the mirror. - 3.
 Return to the center position to disable the adjust function.

 Move the mirror manually to increase side and rear visibility.